Polarschweif/vividstasisStreamingEssentials/BEHIND_THE_SCENES.md

 add and remove the stats and also give them a better name than just the raw stuff like *money* instead of *Points*.

 With the version 1.1 I added the achievements display.
+I wanted to have a little bit of the vivid/stasis theme on the self made progressbar.
+It went pretty well but I somehow have 48/47 achievements.
+I think an achievement got deleted but remained in the profile file, but I am not sure.
-This was the point where I knew, that this project will get **way** bigger than I thought.
+This was also the point where I knew, that this project will get **way** bigger than I thought.

 With the version of 1.2, also known as the QOL-Update, I added a context menu (wich also got an update later on) wich allows you to toggle the visibility of the stats to decide wether to show specific stats or not.